Home

 1995 - The Liederkranz Constitution was changed opening the opportunity for full membership in all categories to women.

-1997 - The Liederkranz hosts the 46 National Sangerfest of NOSB for the first time in Lancaster at the Host Resort & Conference Center on Lincoln Highway East.
+1997 - The Liederkranz hosts the 46 National Sängerfest of NÖSB for the first time in Lancaster at the Host Resort & Conference Center on Lincoln Highway East.

-2003 - Two changes were made to the constitution.
-In the first, the membership agreed to treat the office of president the same as all other offices, other than the active membership requirement, by elimination the five term limitation.
-In the second they increased the number of authirized trustees from five to seven.
-The Liederkranz celebrated paying off of the mortgage on the Salunga facilities with a mortgage burning ceremony at the annual Club Picnic in August.
+- In the first, the membership agreed to treat the office of president the same as all other offices, other than the active membership requirement, by elimination the five-term limitation.

-TODAY - The Lancaster Liederkranz continues to operate as a vital and growing family oriented organization.
-It perpetuates and amplifies its worthy original purpose of promoting German culture and customs through music, song, dance, art, language and international exchange.
+TODAY - The Lancaster Liederkranz continues to operate as a vital and growing family-oriented organization.
+It perpetuates and amplifies its worthy original purpose of promoting German culture and customs through music, song, dance, art, language, and international exchange.
 The Liederkranz welcomes men and women of good will who share its purpose.
-Come visit and you'll find that Gemutlichkeit prevails.
+Come visit and you'll find that Gemütlichkeit prevails.